Cricket in Japan

-Cricket is a minor sport in Japan.
-It was introduced to the country by the British, with the first match played in 1863 and the first club formed in 1868, both in Yokohama.
+Cricket is a growing sport in Japan.
+It was introduced to Japan by the British, with the first match played in 1863 and the first club formed in 1868, both in Yokohama.
 Until the 1980s, it was played almost exclusively by expatriates.
-The sport's governing body is the Japan Cricket Association (JCA), which was formed in 1984 and has been a member of the International Cricket Council (ICC) since 1989, initially as an affiliate member and then as an associate member from 2005.
+The sport's governing body is the Japan Cricket Association (JCA), which was formed in 1984 and has been a member of the International Cricket Council (ICC) since 1989, initially as an affiliate member and as an associate member since 2005.

 History

 The first cricket match in Japan was played on 25 June 1863.
 British merchants at the foreign settlement in Yokohama (a treaty port) challenged sailors on a Royal Navy ship to a game.
 The invitation was a ploy to ensure that the merchant community would be protected in the case of an ambush from local samurai, as they had been warned of a planned attack on that date.
 The participants in the match carried revolvers and rifles to ensure their safety, although no attack eventuated.
 The first cricket club in Japan was the Yokohama Cricket Club, which was formed in 1868 by a Scotsman, James Mollison.
+For a time, cricket was one of the common sports in Japan's foreign settlements, being played alongside baseball by both American and British expatriates; however, as was taking place in America around the same time, baseball managed to greatly overtake cricket in popularity in Japan by the turn of the 20th century, with first-class cricket's longer playing duration and requirement for a specially prepared playing surface working against it, and American interactions with Japan supporting the rise of baseball as a trans-Pacific pastime.

 Throughout most of the 20th century, the only cricket played in Japan was between the expatriate communities in Yokohama and Kobe.
 However, in the 1980s, cricket was introduced into several universities, by Japanese students who had learnt the game in other countries.
 The Japan Cricket Association (JCA) was formed in 1984, and became an affiliate member of the International Cricket Council (ICC) in 1989, and an affiliate member of the International Women's Cricket Council (IWCC) in 1995.
 The first major international tournament for the national men's team was the 1996 ACC Trophy in Malaysia, while the national women's team made its debut at the 2003 IWCC Trophy in the Netherlands.
 Club cricket in Japan was originally played over two days, with limited-overs league only being established in 1999.

 The qualification for the U-19 Cricket World Cup was a major milestone for the country and their first big tournament.